Sarah Unsicker

 Video for Ballotpedia

-Video submitted to Ballotpedia Released October 8, 2020 |
+Video submitted to Ballotpedia

 Sarah Unsicker completed Ballotpedia's Candidate Connection survey in 2020.
 The survey questions appear in bold and are followed by Unsicker's responses.
 Candidates are asked three required questions for this survey, but they may answer additional optional questions as well.

-Collapse all
+Expand all | Collapse all

-|I'm running for re-election as your State Representative from House District 91 to continue to make Missouri a better place for children and families.
+I'm running for re-election as your State Representative from House District 91 to continue to make Missouri a better place for children and families.

 My passion is helping people who are disenfranchised by current systems.
 I graduated from Washington University Law School in 2005, and my practice has focused on family and education law.